PrivacySafe/privacysafe-link/README.md

 - **Time-based expiration**: Notes can be set to expire after a custom number of time.
 - **View-based expiration**: Notes can be set to expire after a custom number of views.
 - **Redis + client-side encryption**: Utilizes Redis for in memory data storage and retrieval, combined with client-side encryption to ensure that the server never has access to the contents of the notes.
-- **Tor Compatible**: This has been tested with [Tor Browser](https://torproject.org) and works without any changes to the default settings.
-Example nginx configuration for Tor is in `nginx.conf.tor`
+- **Tor Compatible**: Tested with [Tor Browser](https://torproject.org/download) and works with Tor hidden services.
+Example nginx configuration for a Tor .onion is in `nginx.conf.tor`

 ## Free Public Server